How do different STDs affect your vaginal discharge?

 - More vaginal discharge than regular

-Just like gonorrhea, chlamydia commonly does not show any symptoms of infection.
+Just like gonorrhoea, chlamydia commonly does not show any symptoms of infection.
 However, if left untreated, it can cause severe complications.
 For this reason, it is recommended that sexually active people get screened regularly for chlamydia infections.

 Changes in discharge with Chlamydia